 Below are some other examples and places the Enter key is used on a computer.

 - Return to the next line or starts a new paragraph in a word processor.

 - Submit a form.
 For example, on all search engines when you enter what you want to search for you can press Enter without having to move the mouse to the search button.

-Note: As mentioned above, the Enter and Return key will activate whatever is highlighted or selected.
+As mentioned above, the Enter key and Return key activate whatever is highlighted or selected.
 So, unless you're typing, you should not press the Enter key without knowing what is selected.
 For example, if the Ok button is selected and you press Enter it would be the same as clicking the Ok button.

 Which Enter key should I press?